petrizhang/crisp/README.md

 with C++ templates at **compile time**.

 Yes, C++ templates are powerful enough to build arbitrarily complex programs.
-But the tedious syntax and obscure semantic of C++ prevent people to do such thing.
+But the tedious syntax and obscure semantic of C++ prevent people to do so.

 Now, Crisp brings a **convenient, flexible and elegant** way for users to play with C++ templates and build compile-time programs.